pcmoritz/mojo/services/nacl/nonsfi/README.md

   object files created by compilation
 * Meanwhile, back in the pnacl_llc nexe:
-  * Actually do the requested compilation, and pass back the newly created object files
+  * Actually do the requested compilation, and pass back the newly created object files.

 The linking process works similarly, but utilizes a different interface which lets it receive object files and return a linked nexe.
+Once linking has finished, the PexeContentHandler may choose to cache the resultant nexe so that future clients accessing the same pexe will be able to skip the translation process.

 Once both the compilation and linking steps have been completed, the PexeContentHandler is able to launch the requested nexe.

-TODO
-====

-* Use subzero (a NaCl project to improve translation speed) for pexe translation.
-* Enable caching of translated pexes.
+Note: For x86 and x86-64 systems, Subzero is used for translating the pexe into a native format, and `sz.nexe` is used instead of `pnacl-llc.nexe`.